 Font and Colors

 The classic bold serif font looks appropriate and progressive on the Dunlop logo.
 Moreover, the use of italics adds to the uniqueness and progressiveness of the word lettering.
 An interesting feature of the logo is that the organization combined the two elements by adding the letter “D” to the emblem.
 It is completely identical to the first letter in the company name.
-Therefore, even if the name and emblem are used separately and independently, associations immediately arise among the company’s customers.
+Therefore, even if the name and emblem are used separately, associations immediately arise among the company’s customers.

 The red, yellow, and black color palette looks bright and modern.
 The selected colors contrast perfectly, creating a mysterious and progressive image.
 Moreover, the gloomy name stands out against the bright, friendly emblem associated with motorsport.